H0PE2024/Control-Systems-Internship/Readme.md

 We use conditions mentioned above in **Initial Conditions 2** , such that leader starts moving suddenly as [here](Leader_bot.png)
 ![b=2,c=4](Multi-agent-experiments.png)

-### Observations
-The deviation from simulation propagates over the chain of bots, and delay in information transfer/loss of cohesion is more than that estimated by the simulation.
-We will theoretically evaluate our control strategies on our approximate model, and experimentally validate if our conclusions are correct.
+## Conclusions
+- There is greater loss of cohesion in experiments than simulation.
+This can be because of delays in individual bot-leader dynamics, which sum up at the last bot.
+- We propose using this linear model to theoretically evaluate control strategies.
+The evaluated control strategy when implemented on our test setup should show similar improvements.

-# Improved cohesion by increasing ${\hat{k}}$
+# Improved cohesion by increasing k

 ${\hat{k}}$ = 1